kevjohnson/kevjohnson.github.io/_posts/2014-02-23-making-maps-in-r.md

 title: "Making Maps in R"
 date: 2014-02-23
 modified: 2015-02-15
+description: "Tutorial on how to make your own maps in R."
 ---

 **Update (2015-02-15):** My workflow has changed significantly in the last year so I have updated this post to reflect how I currently do things.